 Misreading the timetable will not be acceptable as an explanation for absence.

 If you miss an exam due to illness, you must telephone the Examinations Officer on 01229 407386 as soon as possible on the morning of the exam.

 A medical certificate should be forwarded to the Examination Officer within 3 days of the exam missed.

 The awarding bodies’ have designated Wednesday 24th June 2020 as a ‘contingency day’ for examinations.

 The designation of a ‘contingency day’ within the common examination timetable is in the event of national or local disruption to examinations.
 It is part of the awarding bodies’ standard contingency planning for examination.

-Please visit the news section and read the article added 25.03.20 from the Head Teacher
+Please visit the News section and read the latest letters issued by the Head Teacher 05.06.20